Predicting Large Model Test Losses with a Noisy Quadratic System¶

 arXiv: 2605.09154

-Code: Paper promises GitHub release
+Code: GitHub release promised in the paper

 Keywords: Noisy Quadratic System, Chinchilla, scaling law, batch size modeling, extrapolation prediction